thesolarpuzzle/thesolarpuzzle.github.io/README.md

 # thesolarpuzzle.github.io

+# PLEASE DO NOT CHEAT.

 come in willis, now! fuckin' lost another one of our mates

-More information on the info folder
+More information on the "info" folder

+# Note

+Download the repo for better understanding of the puzzle itself.